huggla/backup/README.md

-# backup-alpine
+# sam-backup
-Base image used by huggla/postgres-backup and huggla/mariadb-backup.
+Secure and Minimal images for backups.